 The Department of Conservation also has a lot of useful information, including a minimal page on what seems to be every hut they are responsible for.
 But its usually just as easy to use a Google search to find the page on a given hut.

 More and more people are doing the TA every year.
 This can lead to more rubbish on the trail, unnecessary trampling of vegetation, human waste around campsites, polluted water, depleted firewood, depleted tank water at huts, etc. You’ve probably heard of the ‘leave no trace’ philosophy.
 I think we all have a duty to follow it.
-Here’s the NZ Leave No Trace site and Jonathan Moake mentioned above has a more readable page on the subject under Ethical Tramping.
+Jonathan Moake mentioned above talks about the subject under Ethical Tramping.
 Now the Te Araroa Trust has got on board with this and have their ethical Trail Pledge.
 One thing I would add is don’t just take out your own rubbish but pick up other people’s.
 No magic fairy is going to come along and do it, and if everyone did so there wouldn’t be any.